billwuqin/agentic-ai-ps/draft-hong-nmrg-agenticai-ps.md

 Agentic AI introduces LLM-based planning and tool-use capabilities that require complex, semantic negotiation (A2A) beyond simple information exchange (GeneRic Autonomic
 Signaling Protocol; GRASP), demonstrating the necessity for a dedicated protocol layer that extends beyond the existing ANIMA framework.

-# Objects of Agentic AI for network management
+# Objectives of Agentic AI for network management

-## Object 1 - Hyper-Autonomous Network Operations & Management
+## Objective 1 - Hyper-Autonomous Network Operations & Management

 Beyond minimizing human intervention, it must implement a Self-Driving network that autonomously recognises, diagnoses, infers, and resolves issues even in unpredictable situations.